 RTL Group’s stand-alone services have gradually introduced a hybrid business model – consisting of various price packages.
 Lower-priced or free packages are predominantly financed by advertising.
 The various premium price packages include, for example, several parallel streams on various devices, the live signal of RTL TV channels in HD quality and premium content bundles including the programmes of the Group’s linear TV channels in the respective countries, plus premium content either exclusively produced or licensed from third parties.

 The rapidly growing German streaming service was rebranded as RTL+ in November 2021 and, on average, provides more than one original per week.
-In 2022, RTL+ will expand to a cross-media entertainment service, comprising video, music, podcasts, audio books and e-magazines, which is a unique selling proposition in the German-speaking market.
+In 2022, RTL+ was expanded to a cross-media entertainment service, comprising video, music and podcasts , which is a unique selling proposition in the German-speaking market.

 As a consequence of these increased investments in RTL+ and following the strong growth of the Group’s streaming services, RTL Group raised its streaming targets in November 2021 and will therefore grow:

 In November 2020, RTL Deutschland and Deutsche Telekom announced a strategic partnership.
 The partners integrated the RTL streaming service RTL+ Premium within Deutsche Telekom’s TV offer, Magenta TV.
 Since then, the price plans for both Magenta TV Smart and Magenta TV Smart Flex have included RTL+ Premium with no additional fee for customers.

 In March 2021, RTL Deutschland and Sky Deutschland announced an agreement for closer collaboration in the areas of streaming and content.
 RTL+ Premium has been available for an additional premium on the Sky Q platform since June 2021.
 As part of the agreement, Sky exclusively sub-licenses Formula One free-to-air rights to RTL Deutschland for the 2021 and 2022 seasons.